 Long-term Capital Gains get as low as 0% tax charge.
 At times it could be 15% or 20%.
 Long-term gains signify that an investor held on to an investment for more than a year.
 The resulting benefit for such a long holding period is a favorable tax rate.
-The tax rate on the long-term capital gain is lesser.
+The tax rate on long-term capital gains is lesser.

 Long Term Capital Gains Tax Rates